 There are different modes of treatment for sphincter of Oddi depending on the severity.
 Historically, great emphasis is given to definite intervention like surgery.
 Although this is extremyly necessary in some case, some other forms of therapy may still do the job for other types of SOD.

 Since the sphincter of Oddi is a smooth muscle, some drugs that can relax muscles are believed to be effective in restoring normal SO function.
 Sublingual nifedipine and nitrates have been proven to reduce the pressure and resistance of the SO to ductal pressure.
-The use of antispasmodid drugs and antidepressants are also known to reduce the pain and discomfort.
+The use of antispasmodic drugs and antidepressants are also known to reduce pain and discomfort.
 Despite the convenience of this treatment, medication side-effects need to be considered.
 Also, if SOD is caused by structural defects, muscle relaxants will definitely be ineffective.
 Generally, this route is recommended to Type II and III patients before considering more aggressive steps.

 Surgery in the form of transduodenal biliary sphincteroplasty with a transampullary septoplasty is the traditional way SOD is treated.
 In a study following-up patients who have undergone the procedure, it was found that 60-70% benefited from having the surgery.
 However, with the dawn of endoscopy, surgery has taken the back seat.
-Endoscopic therapy is now more favoured because of its degree of invasiveness, cost of care, morbidity, mortality, and cosmetic results.
+Endoscopic therapy is now more favored because of its degree of invasiveness, cost of care, morbidity, mortality, and cosmetic results.

 This technology is now the prevailing gold standard in treating patients with SOD.
 It is important to note, however, that patients undergoing endoscopic sphincterotomy for SOD have complication rates 2-5 times higher than patients undergoing endoscopic sphincterotomy for ductal stones, According to studies, pancreatitis is the most common complication occurring in up to 20% of patients.
-At the moment, there are a lot of efforts given to develop better techniques to limit such complications.
+At the moment, there are a lot of efforts given to developing better techniques to limit such complications.

 Botulinium toxin (Botox) Injection

 One of the more recent procedures for SOD treatment is the injection of Botox into the muscle.
 This has been successful in addressing smooth muscle disorders of the gastrointestinal tract such as achalasia.
-It has also resulted in the significant reduction of pressure in the basal sphincter, allowing the relaxation of the SO resulting to improved bile flow.
+It has also resulted in the significant reduction of pressure in the basal sphincter, allowing the relaxation of the SO resulting in improved bile flow.

 Anti-Inflammatories and Bile Salts